tvpollet/tvpollet.github.io/_pages/thesis_projects.md

 Northumbria university offers [Endnote](https://onsizzle.com/i/does-referencing-without-endnote-2107536){:target="_blank"}.
 But do spend some time looking into [Mendeley](www.mendeley.com){:target="_blank"} or [zotero](www.zotero.org){:target="_blank"}.
 [Papers](https://www.readcube.com/papers/){:target="_blank"}, although it comes at a cost after a 30 day trial, is also worth having a look at.

 * Mendeley has [great video resources](https://www.mendeley.com/guides/videos){:target="_blank"}, explaining how it works and how to use the MS word plugin.
+It is however owned by [El$evier](https://www.theguardian.com/science/political-science/2018/jun/29/elsevier-are-corrupting-open-science-in-europe){:target="_blank"}.
 * Zotero also has [great documentation](https://www.zotero.org/support/quick_start_guide){:target="_blank"}.
 Plus it is open source and not owned by [Elsevier](https://www.theguardian.com/science/political-science/2018/jun/29/elsevier-are-corrupting-open-science-in-europe){:target="_blank"}.
 * For Endnote you can book a session in [the library](https://cragside.northumbria.ac.uk/Everyone/skillsplus/database_uploads/55389339.pdf?){:target="_blank"} and [here](https://libguides.ncl.ac.uk/endnote/help){:target="_blank"} are some resources from Newcastle University.